Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Images containing text as part of their content need special attention for accessibility.
 If an image conveys a message or important information through text in the image (e.g. quotes, promo titles, data labels, etc.), the text must also be conveyed in the alternative text or accompanying text.

-Using text in images should be avoided as much as possible due to various limitations, such as screen readers not being able to read text in images, possible image loading failures, or low image quality making the text unreadable.
-However, if text in images must be used, all text in the image must also be written in the alternative text or other text elements near the image.
+Using text in images should be avoided as much as possible due to various limitations, such as screen readers not being able to read text in images, possible image loading failures, low image quality making the text unreadable, etc. However, if text in images needs to be used, all text in the image must also be written in the alternative text and other text elements around the image.

 Principles for writing alternative text for text in images:

-- If the text in the image is the core information, rewrite the text in the alternative text.
+- If the text in the image is the core information, put it all in the alternative text.

-- Avoid describing the appearance of the text (such as color, font size, font type), unless the appearance has meaning that must be conveyed.
+- Avoid describing the appearance of the text (e.g., color, font size, font type), unless it has meaning that needs to be conveyed.

-Here are some examples of text in images and their alternative text:
+Here are some examples of text in images along with their alternative texts:

 -